RedSpearStudios/discord-bot/README.md

 ## Rate limiting

-The discord API is rate limited, and the documentation is pretty sketchy on what the limits are.
+The discord API is rate limited, and the documentation is pretty vague on exactly what the limits are.

-We have found that 6 minute intervals are a near maximum for the kind of updates we are performing.
+We have found that 6 minute intervals are a near maximum for the kind of updates performed by this bot.